Routine use cases

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"What to do when travel days changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: travel days" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when travel days changes your routine plan", the decision gets easier when the claim stays modest.
-In an App Store comparison where every app seems to promise more than it can prove, "What to do when travel days changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: travel days", the decision gets easier when the claim stays modest.
+In an App Store comparison where every app seems to promise more than it can prove, "Routine adjustment: travel days" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether AI support should be used at all, so the first move should be observable: pause when pressure, pain, or irritation appears.
-If that choice makes the next session easier to repeat for "What to do when travel days changes your routine plan", the article has.
+If that choice makes the next session easier to repeat for "Routine adjustment: travel days", the article has done its job.
+If "Routine adjustment: travel days" only creates more searching, pause before adding another routine.
+Orena.

 Section 2